 Regular exercise can help you immensely during your delivery and also reduce morning sickness and constipation.
-Yoga techniques will help your deal with moodiness, fatigue, exhaustion, breathing problems and pains and cramps.
-Pregnancy yoga is, in fact, is developing across the globe as a fitness regime in to-be-mothers.
+Yoga techniques will help your deal with moodiness, fatigue, exhaustion, breathing problems and pains, and cramps.
+Pregnancy yoga is, in fact, is developing across the globe as a fitness regime for to-be-mothers.
 Click here to read more about the benefit of prenatal yoga during pregnancy.

 This pose is perfect for meditation or relaxation.
-Sukhasan relaxes your body and calms your brain.
+Sukosan relaxes your body and calms your brain.
 It strengthens your back, knees, ankles and improves your body alignment.

-Mountain Pose or the Tadasana Pose is one of the simplest yet most effective pose for beginners.
+Mountain Pose or the Tadasana Pose is one of the simplest yet most effective poses for beginners.
 This pose helps to relieve back pain during pregnancy and improve your alignment.

-How to do Mountain Pose: Sit in the Sukhasan pose.
+Sit in the Sukhasan pose.
 Keep your back straight, raise your arms and join your palms in the Namaste position while keeping your elbows straight.
-Hold this position for few seconds and then relax
+Hold this position for a few seconds and then relax

 This pose is highly beneficial.
-It stimulates and improves reproductive system, improves blood circulation and pelvic muscles.
+It stimulates and improves the reproductive system, improves blood circulation and pelvic muscles.
 This pose also ensures smooth delivery.
-It is beneficial for abdominal organs, bladder and kidney as well.
+It is beneficial for abdominal organs, bladder, and kidneys as well.

-The Trikosana or the Triangle Pose helps to stretch muscles and improves flexibility.
-It also improves your blood circulation, cures indigestion and helps the kidneys to function effectively.
+The Trikonasana or the Triangle Pose helps to stretch muscles and improves flexibility.
+It also improves your blood circulation, cures indigestion, and helps the kidneys to function effectively.

-How to do Trikosana Pose: Stand with your feet wide apart.
+Stand with your feet wide apart.
 Raise both your hands to your shoulder level with palms facing downwards.
 Now bend toward your right side so that your right palm can touch your right knee (you can bend even more if your body permits) and your left hand is pointing towards the sky.
-Hold this position for a few second repeat on the other side.
-If you feel you are going to lose your balance you can take support of a wall
+Hold this position for a few seconds repeat on the other side.
+If you feel you are going to lose your balance you can take the support of a wall

 This pose strengthens your lower back and helps tremendously during pregnancy.
 It also strengthens your abdominal muscles and shoulders.
 This position helps the baby to move to the perfect birth position.

-How to do Cat/Cow Pose: Bend into a tabletop position (on all fours).
+Bend into a tabletop position (on all fours).
 Keep your wrists directly below your shoulders and your knees beneath your hips.
 Inhale and arch your back (pointing your tail bone and head towards the ceiling) and chest downwards (like a cow).
-Exhale and reverse the action by bending your back (tail bone and head towards the floor) and pull your chest in.
+Exhale and reverse the action by bending your back (tail bone and head towards the floor) and pulling your chest in.
 Do it as long as you can and then relax

 This pose will help you strengthen your pelvic muscles and side waists.
 It helps will help with smooth delivery and increase flexibility.

-How to sit stretches the side: Sit on the floor with folded legs.
-Stretch out your left leg and raise your arms and bend towards your left side so that your left palm touches your left foot, hold this position for few seconds relax and repeat on the other side.
+Sit on the floor with folded legs.
+Stretch out your left leg and raise your arms and bend towards your left side so that your left palm touches your left foot, hold this position for a few seconds relax and repeat on the other side.
 If you find bending difficult don’t go all the way and support your belly with one hand

 Child Pose helps your body to relax and de-stress.
 This pose reduces constipation and even calms your nervous system.
 This pose is especially good for pregnant women as it strengthens the spinal cord.

 This pose strengthens the pelvic floor muscles and prepares you for the birthing experience.
 Some specialists claim it to be better than Kegel exercises.
-Squat pose is a little trickier than the other poses.
+The squat pose is a little trickier than the other poses.
 Do not exert yourself.
-Practice it only if it is not too strenuous and make sure you take support and do not go all the way.
+Practice it only if it is not too strenuous and make sure you take to support and do not go all the way.
 Read about Kegels here.

 This pose strengthens your pelvic and abdominal muscles.
 This pose will also relieve you of back pain.

-How to Paryankasana Pose: Kneel down with your knees apart and then sit on the floor so that your hips touch the ground.
-Now bend backwards and take the support of your elbows.
+Kneel down with your knees apart and then sit on the floor so that your hips touch the ground.
+Now bend backward and take the support of your elbows.
 You could use a cushion for your back if necessary.
 Hold this position for a few seconds and then relax

 Oct 06, 2015